johanneskropf/node-red-contrib-sox-utils/README.md

 On the second output you will receive a `msg.payload` of `starting` when the recording starts and `complete` when finished.
 You will also receive any errors or warnings of the sox process that may occur.
 If you select the option for detailed debug output you will also receive detailed recording progress info from the sox process while recording.

 You can either set the node to record until you stop it or set a specified duration to record and than stop automatically.
 The duration needs to be put in as seconds.
-Even when set to record for a specified duration you can still stop the recording at any time with a `msg.payload` of stop.
+Even when set to record for a specified duration you can still stop the recording at any time with a `msg.payload` of `stop`.

 The node also supports the sox silence detection functionality.
 You can set the node to stop recording on silence.
 If you select this option you will have to enter a threshold value and a silence duration.
 The threshold value determines below which volume threshold in percent the samples should be counted as silence.
 The duration value determins how long the audio has to be below the silence threshold to stop recording.